Texas Child Support: How Does Child Support Work In Texas?

 A variation on this theme is the workers who are paid in cash or under the table, making it very difficult to find them.
 Parents who are supposed to be receiving child support may not have much recourse in situations like these because the system is cumbersome and varies depending on where the parent lives.

 Seeking help from a Texas divorce and family law attorney may be the best way to resolve problems with child custody and child support payments.
-Attorneys can file suit against nonpaying parents and employers that steal withheld support payments.
+Attorneys can help determine how much is child support in Texas based on your case and file suit against nonpaying parents and employers that steal withheld support payments.
 They can also hire investigators to track down missing parents if needed.

 Three reasons Texas child support guidelines don’t make sense for Texas families